 It’s important to know, when looking at Jackson’s sketch, that the landscape of Georgian Bay changes dramatically only a few miles north of Penetanguishene.
 Around Penetanguishene, the terrain is very sandy and otherwise typical of much of southern Ontario, and extensively farmed.
 Just beyond Penetanguishene, about halfway up the west side of Beausoleil Island (now the heart of Georgian Bay Islands National Park), the rock-and-pine of the Laurentian shield emerges at the Gin Rock Islands, and typifies the landscape just to the north, at the Cognashene.

 When I first laid my eyes on Jackson’s unknown landscape, I was struck by how much it resembled a view I know very well.
 I have lived not far from Penetanguishene for about 25 years.
-I have kept boats at two marinas in its harbour, and have otherwise been in and out of its harbour many times.
+I have kept two boats at a marina in its harbour, and have otherwise been in and out of that harbour many times.
 The sketch immediately brought to mind the westward view from outer Penetanguishene harbour, toward the high ground of Tiny Township around Lafontaine.
 When you come into the main harbour from the outer harbour, you negotiate a narrows formed by a spit of land on the left (south), extending from the high ground of Asylum Point.
 On the right is Michaud Point.
 Once you are through this gap, the length of Penetanguishene Harbour opens on your left, to the south.
 Tannery Point is about 2.5 km to the south.
 While I cannot say so without a shred of doubt, the sketch of Rosa on the opposite side associates the landscape sketch with the Breithaupts.
 I am fairly persuaded that the unknown landscape is a quick sketch Jackson made, probably from a rowboat or sailboat, while puttering around near the Breithaupt summer home in Penetanguishene during one of his pre-war visits.